 You are going to develop many relationships at college.
 Whether it’s a roommate, classmate, teammate, faculty member or partner, establishing healthy boundaries, knowing healthy communication skills, defining consent and identifying unhealthy or harmful behaviors in relationships is important.

 We host training and campus-wide awareness events, such as Consent Day, to help students build skills and awareness for these complicated topics.

 We are one of several confidential resources for students with questions or concerns that fall under Campus Title IX policies.
 Collectively, there are many offices and departments that support prevention and education for students in these areas.
 Visit our Sexual Assault and Relationship Violence page to learn more about community response and engagement.

 Get Tips & Facts

 Get a quick check up

-Answer questions about your alcohol or marijuana use and receive immediate, personalized feedback.
+Answer questions about your alcohol or marijuana use and receive immediate, personalized confidential feedback.

 Learn how you can help prevent sexual and interpersonal violence, support survivors and become empowered allies.